phax/phive-rules/README.md

 * v2.1.13 - 2022-05-09
     * Deprecated XRechnung 2.0.0 and 2.0.1
     * Added support for EN 16931 1.3.8 format
-    * Added support for SimplerInvoicing 1.2.4, deprecated 1.2.3
+    * Added support for Simplerinvoicing 1.2.4, deprecated 1.2.3
-    * Added support for SimplerInvoicing 2.0.3.4, deprecated 2.0.3.3
+    * Added support for Simplerinvoicing 2.0.3.4, deprecated 2.0.3.3
-    * Added support for SimplerInvoicing NLCIUS-CII 1.0.3.3, deprecated 1.0.3.2
+    * Added support for Simplerinvoicing NLCIUS-CII 1.0.3.3, deprecated 1.0.3.2
-    * Added support for SimplerInvoicing 2.0 G-Account extension 1.0.4, deprecated 1.0.3
+    * Added support for Simplerinvoicing 2.0 G-Account extension 1.0.4, deprecated 1.0.3
     * Added support for Peppol May 2022 release as 3.14.0 (Billing 3.0.13 and the rest 3.0.9)
     * Moved Peppol rules 3.12.0 from `phive-rules-peppol` to `phive-rules-peppol-legacy`
 * v2.1.12 - 2022-03-21